LibCrowds/docs/docs/collections/volumes.md

+The available volumes for a collection are managed via this section.

-Volumes provide the input sources used to build new projects (e.g. a IIIF manifest URI).
+Volumes provide the input source used to build new projects.
+For example, a IIIF manifest URI from which images are pulled.
 They are also used to group related projects within a collection, helping with the aggregation of results data.
-The available volumes for a collection are managed via this section.

 ??? warning "Administrator rights required"